ABDELMAGID-9/web_course_main/project guidelines/1 - Project Groups and Idea.md

    - Align with the objectives of the course (Kindly check the [syllabus](https://github.com/hammadojh/web_course/blob/main/syllabus.md)).
    - A brief description of your idea, consist of:
       - One/two paragraph, 100-150 words.
-      - At leat 5 main features except log in and register.
+      - At least (2*number of team members) features except log in and register.
       - Target users/audience of the application.

 4. Submission: